PrincessRuth90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of the file
+ A script that adds execute permission to all subdirectories